AleKutS/advespace/README.md

 # Info
-It's an open source Android game about space 🌌
+It's an open source Android game about adventure in space 🌌